1812–15: War of 1812

 1846: Thoreau’s Civil Disobedience

-From 1841 to 1848 (except for 1843 when he was out of state), Henry David Thoreau refused to pay the annual $1.50 ($36 in 2010 dollars) Massachusetts poll tax levied for the Mexican War.
+From 1841 to 1848 (except for 1843 when he was out of state), Henry David Thoreau refused to pay the annual $1.50 ($36 in 2010 dollars) Massachusetts poll tax because of his disgust for slavery and then the Mexican-American War (1846-1848).
 His July 1846 arrest and the night he spent in jail was recorded in his essay, “On the Duty of Civil Disobedience.”
 Thoreau’s action was aimed more at social change than personal removal from the war efforts.
 Against his wishes, aunt Maria paid the tax the next morning, which resulted in his release, according to Sam Staples, the tax collector and Thoreau’s jailer (interviewed by Samuel Arthur Jones, The Islander, Ann-Arbor, MI, 1898).

 1861–65: The American Civil War